ept/blog/src/yc-value.md

   you get to hear about these changes first, something that you can use to your advantage.

 * If you are new to Silicon Valley, like we were, YC is a fantastic way to get yourself established and find your feet.
-You'll meet lots of really lovely, intelligent and interesting people who have set out to change the world.
+They are welcoming to outsiders, and you can bootstrap your valley network from those who already know their way around.
 You can celebrate with them when things go well, and to get encouragement from them in hard times.
 You couldn't ask for a better group of people to hang out with.